***OPEN & PROMOTIONAL JOB OPPORTUNITY***

 The typing certificate must be attached to the online application and scored according to the following method: 5 minute timed typing exercise, showing a gross rate of speed and a net rate of speed.
 This information MUST be included on the typing certificate.
 Applications received without a valid typing certificate attached, or not meeting the minimum words per minute (35 net WPM

 ) WILL NOT be considered and WILL NOT be contacted to correct the deficiency.
-Online typing tests WILL NOT be accepted.
+Please note:

 : Contact with candidates will primarily be via email.
 Make sure you list a current email that you check regularly